fazleh2010/sparql-http/README.md

 The output files will be stored in same location /sampleData

+## pom.xml
+The program was written using simple artifact.

+## dependencies
+The program is written using core java.
+The external library as added and used.

 ## How To Run And Test

 git clone project
 ```
+java -jar <generated jar> <input file>

+Example:
 java -jar target/company-download-application-1.2.jar sampleData/links.txt
 ```